aussielunix/magento-vagrant/README.md

 A bug or feature ticket is created

-* write some integration test of how the new feature should work from the outside looking in
+* write some integration tests of how the new feature should work from the outside looking in
 * be vagrant up
 * be vagrant rspec
 * watch them fail

 Rinse and repeat the following cycle till tests pass:

-* add changes to puppet
+* add changes to the vagrant shell provisioner
-* be vagrant destroy -f
+* be vagrant destroy -f && be vagrant up
-* be vagrant up
+* OR be vagrant provision
 * be vagrant rspec
-* commit changes to git and push

-OR

-* add changes to puppet
-* be vagrant provision
-* be vagrant rspec
-* commit changes to git and push

-release to production and Profit !
+Now that you have blackbox tests working you are able to confidently make changes to the 'blackbox'
+You are free to make changes to the implementation of the blackbox whilst knowing the black box
+is still doing exactly what the product description says it should.

+You can now finalise the box provisioning into proper puppet manifests(if not already) and should
+write a bunch of unit tests 9serverspec) to ensure that the provisioning comepletes properly each time.

 There are rake tasks for the various tests too.